kcelia/Reminder/Cloud_AWS.md

 ### 5. Durability and Availability

-Durability: S3 garantees 99.99% of availablity/accessiblity.
+***Durability***: S3 garantees 99.99% of availablity/accessiblity.
 It refers to the uptime, the amount of time the service is available.
 Wich is low for such a service

-Durability: S3 guarantees 99.99999999999 durablity.
+***Durability***: S3 guarantees 99.99999999999 durablity.
 It corresponds to the amount of data that you can expect to lose over a given year.
 This is way S3 is a safe place

 In S3 we can :
 - enable version control (keep multiple historical versions of the same file and roll back if you lost your file)